bbauska/TUMx-DWAPNx/README.md

 case, is the database.js file.
 The router.js, which takes care of knowing which requests are incoming and how to answer them.
-The package.json, which we have already discussed in a previous video and I urge you to look at this video if you don\'t know what we are talking about.
+The package.json, which we have already discussed in a previous video and I urge you to look at this video if you don&apos;t know what we are talking about.
 And, the index.js, which is the starting point of our application.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->